-We had a short conversation over at Twitter to discuss the importance of a higher probability setup (I assume this implies the setup provides higher winning rate) and risk/reward ratio.
-I quoted the twitter messages here.
-I thought this is an interesting discussion, and it shows the different risk perception, tolerance, and expectation of each trader.
+We had a short conversation over at Twitter to discuss the importance of a higher probability setup (I assume this implies the setup provides a higher winning rate) and risk/reward ratio.
+I quoted the Twitter messages here.
+I thought this is an interesting discussion, and it shows the different risk perceptions, tolerance, and expectation of each trader.

 There is no absolute right or wrong.
 That was just a casual discussion, and we were not trying to convince each other about anything.